Dazcam/fetal_brain_imprinting_290422/README.md

 occured on the output of the zip_fastqs rule.
 However, at the time I couldn't work out a way to integrate the json generation step into the snakemake workflow.
 For now the json scripts and data are stored in resources/json/.

+ISSUES: Discrepency between zip_fastqs and merge_fastqs rule caused by absolute path being in json files and relative path being in snake rules.
+Jobs appear to work now.